-The Recommended Network maintains coverage for nearly all parts of Memphis that currently have service, meaning that there is a route within a quarter mile.
-In some cases, the type of service changes, however.

-For example, in far Southwest Memphis, fixed route service is replaced with demand responsive service that would connect to a new transit center near 3rd and Mitchell.
+The Transit Vision Recommended Network maintains coverage for nearly all parts of Memphis that currently have service, meaning that there is a route within a quarter mile.
+In some cases, though, the type of service changes.
+For example, in far Southwest Memphis, fixed route service is replaced with demand responsive service that would connect to a new transit center near South 3rd Street and Brooks Road.